ArtosSystems/docs-legacy/source/index.html.md

 Parameter | Type | Description
 --------- | ------- | -----------
-eventId  | string  | Identifier for the event description  |  string | Brief description of the event you are hosting, 200 characters maximum onSaleTime  | string  | The time that tickets will go on sale.
-Seconds since Epoch. offSaleTime  | string  | The time that tickets will go off sale.
-Seconds since Epoch. price  | string  | Average price of the tickets in USD avtDeposit  | string  | Deposit cost for the event in AVT _(to be depricated)_
+eventId  | interger  | Identifier for the event description  |  string | Brief description of the event you are hosting, 200 characters maximum onSaleTime  | interger  | The time that tickets will go on sale.
+Seconds since Epoch. offSaleTime  | interger  | The time that tickets will go off sale.
+Seconds since Epoch. price  | interger  | Average price of the tickets in USD (cents) avtDeposit  | interger  | Deposit cost for the event in AVT _(to be depricated)_